Elizabeth-dov/project_2/README.md

 # Project 2 - Tea Store Website
-Welcome to the GitHub repository for the Tea Store website project.
+Welcome to the project 5 repository!
+This project is a website for the Tea Store.

 ## Overview